chengzzi89/PaperCutOut/README.md

-<PaperCutOut> is a classic cartoon-style material with the theme of folded paper and paper cut.
+《PaperCutOut》 is a classic cartoon-style material with the theme of folded paper and paper cut.
 This texture will make the world of Minecraft look as good as a folded carton!
 In addition to the 3D shadow effect on the texture, there is also paper  Rough.